Tanken Driland: Terreur

-He was originally a firefighter in Retron but after his younger sister died, and the people of Retron living slovenly after her sacrifice, he left and became a Hunter.
+Zelgado was originally a firefighter in Retron but after his younger sister died, and the people of Retron living slovenly after her sacrifice, he left and became a Hunter.
 He met Gort, who told him that he will bring his sister back to life if he helps Gort become God.
 He wields a sword and uses the element of water.

 Dri Tenkai

 One main rival of 2nd arc.

 Dri Makai

 One main rival of 2nd arc.

 Other

 Antagonists

-The main antagonist of 1st arc.
-A user darkness, but after his rebirth, he acquired the power of light.
+The main antagonist of 1st arc, he is the user of darkness, but after his rebirth, he acquired the power of light.
 Before falling into darkness, he was puppet using hunter who possessed no element.
 When his village fell to a plague, he gathered herbs but he was too late to save anyone.
 He traveled around villages trying to help them but could only witness the tragedy that occurred.
 He fell into despair over the twisted world.